studiovincentstraub/phenofhy/README.md

 - Teams working inside the OFH TRE who need a repeatable preprocessing workflow.
 - Analysts creating quick QA summaries and phenotype profile reports before GWAS.

+## Environment

+Phenofhy is designed to run inside the OFH TRE with DNAnexus tooling and JupyterLab.
+It can be used on simulated data outside the TRE for local testing, but the main workflows assume access to OFH datasets and the `dx` toolkit.

 ## Installation (TRE)

 Phenofhy is currently a beta package for the OFH TRE.
 There is no automated